-Dr Karen Davis Dentistry now provides oral devices for mild to moderate sleep apnea patients (which is determined by a sleep test).
-These appliances are not to be confused with a basic night guard appliance.
-So, if the CPAP machine “cons” don’t work out in your favor or you’re experiencing CPAP machine side effects, you potentially have an alternative option to address treat your sleeping problems.
+Dr. Karen Davis Dentistry now provides oral devices for mild to moderate sleep apnea patients (which is determined by a sleep test).
+These appliances are not to be confused with basic night guard appliances.
+So, if the CPAP machine “cons” don’t work out in your favor or you’re experiencing CPAP machine side effects, you potentially have an alternative option to address and treat your sleeping problems.

 CPAP Machine Side Effects

 When it comes to the “cons” of using a CPAP machine, side effects seem to be more related to the design and size of the device.
 For instance, since hoses and a base are involved, traveling with a CPAP can be quite cumbersome.
 More importantly though, many report that they get tangled in the hose while sleeping, therefore causing the hose to become blocked.
 Understandably, then non-compliance becomes an issue due to a lack of comfort!

 Aside from its design, there are a few minor CPAP machine side-effects you might want to be aware of, according to the ASA, including: